Sjoerdjanssenen/SJJSONTable/README.md

-Arrow icon in the example project made by (http://www.flaticon.com/authors/dave-gandy)[Dave Gandy] from www.flaticon.com
+Arrow icon in the example project made by (Dave Gandy)[http://www.flaticon.com/authors/dave-gandy] from www.flaticon.com